shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 If you're ML developer, you might have heard about FaceNet, Google's state-of-the-art model for generating face embeddings.
 In this project, we'll use the FaceNet model on Android and generate embeddings ( fixed size vectors ) which hold information of the face.

 > The accuracy of the face detection system ( with FaceNet ) may not have a considerable accuracy.
-As, under the hood, we are comparing angles between vectors, this model would not produce results with a very high accuracy.
+Make sure you explore other options as well while considering your app's production.

 ## About FaceNet